jeremyhengjm/UnbiasedScore/README.md

 ## Getting started
 The two key functions which implements randomized multilevel Monte Carlo and return unbiased estimators of [Rhee and Glynn](https://doi.org/10.1287/opre.2015.1404) are
 `independent_sum` (as considered in the article) and `single_term` (a simpler alternative not considered in the article).
 These two functions require the following input arguments:
-- `model`: a list with model-specific objects (see below for detailed description);
+- `model`: a list of objects describing the hidden Markov model obtained by time-discretizing the diffusion process (see below for detailed description);
-- `theta`: a vector of model parameters (constrained parameters should be transformed to unconstrained ones);
+- `theta`: a vector of model parameters;
 - `observations`: a matrix of observations, with rows given by the number of observations, and columns given by the dimension of the observations;
 - `nparticles`: an integer specifying number of particles in the conditional particle filter (CPF);
 - `resampling_threshold`: a numeric value between zero to one defining the effective sample size threshold below which resampling is triggered at each observation time;